This page contains information on how the Students' Union functions, such as:

 What Happens To My Idea After Submission?

 If the idea is something simple and straight-forward, we will implement the change as soon as possible.
-For anything more complex, it will be opened to students for comment and approval; ahead of implementation if passed by students.
+For anything more complex, it will be opened to students for comment and approval; ahead of been passed to the relevant Council if it reaches 50 positive votes, who will be there to help with the implementation or development of a motion/proposal to the Leicester 100.

 Your Voice Is Vital